surifirstpin/biplus_documentation/docs/AdminPrivileges.md

  <center><h1>Admin Privileges</h1></center>

-Admin has an ability to manage Users, User Groups, Global parameters and gGlobal functions.
+Admin has an ability to manage Users, User Groups, Global parameters and Global functions.

 ## Users

-Admin can create, edit and delete the users.
+- Admin can create, edit and delete the users.

-> **Navigation : Settings→ Use →  Add Users.**
+> **Navigation : Settings → Use →  Add Users.**

 - **Email** enter email id for the user.
 - **Password** enter a password to access.